alexguanga/alexguanga.github.io/_posts/2017-12-04-senstivity-specificity.md

 + 50/(50+10) = 83.33%

-The sensitivity of a test (also called True Positive Rate) is defined as the proportion of people with a disease against everyone who tested positive for the disease.
-In other words, a highly sensitive test is one that correctly identifies patients with a disease.
-It’s extremely rare that any clinical test is 100% sensitive.
-A test with 90% sensitivity will identify 90% of patients who have the disease but will miss 10% of the patients who have the disease.
+The sensitivity of a test (also called True Positive Rate) is the proportion of people with a disease against everyone who tested positive for the disease.
+In other words, a highly sensitive test is one that correctly identifies patients with the disease.
+It’s extremely rare that any clinical trial is 100% sensitive.
+A test with 90% sensitivity will determine 90% of patients who have the disease but will miss 10% of the patients who have the disease.

 **Why does the formula use False Negatives?**
 + If an observation is a False Negative, the observation was predicted as False when it was True.
 Hence, we to find the total number of True Positives.

 A highly sensitive test can be useful for ruling out a disease if a person has a negative result.
-For example, a negative result probably means the person does not have cervical cancer.
-The acronym widely used is SnNout (high Sensitivity, Negative result = rule out).
+For example, a negative outcome probably means the person does not have cervical cancer.
+The acronym widely used is SnNout (high Sensitivity, Negative outcome = rule out).

-If the test is highly sensitive and the test result is negative you can be nearly certain that they don’t have a disease.
+If the test is highly sensitive and the test result is negative, you can be nearly confident that they don’t have a disease.
 If you look at the formula, and there's a high sensitivity, the numerator and denominator must be around the same.
-Thus, the FN in the denominator must fairly small.
+Thus, the FN in the denominator must be reasonably small.

 ### Specific Test